Tooronga Family Dentistry in Glen Iris

 Posted on 06.13.19

-The acid that causes erosion mainly comes from the food or drink.
-Common sources of dietary acids that have been linked to dental erosion are:
+The acid that causes dental erosion usually comes from the food and drinks we consume.
+Common sources of dietary acids include:

 • Soft drinks